 From that, I made the chart below, to hopefully make it a bit easier.
 I spent way, way too many hours doing this, ha!

-I have found shade Rose Vanilla 435 is actually a light peach undertone, all other are accurate.
+I have found shade Rose Vanilla 435 is actually a light peach undertone, all others are accurate.

 STEP 6 | Google, Pinterest, + Instagram